-Whenever there is despair it is because we look only at one aspect of life as, for example, the economic aspect.
-Oftentimes, someone who fights for a cause, or a ruler, wants to give up blessed is your holy and glorious Name throughout the ages.
+11At that moment she stretched forth Dn 6:11 her hands towards the window and prayed, saying, "You are blessed, O Lord my God, and blessed is your holy and glorious name throughout the ages.
 May all your works praise you forever.
-12 Lord I have turned my 6:11 eyes and my face towards you.
+12 Lord I have turned my eyes and my face towards you.
 13 Command that I be set free from the earth and that I may hear no more insults.
-14You know, O Lord, that I am pure of all contact with man; 15 that I have not defiled my name, nor my father's name in the country of my captivity.
+14 You know, O Lord, that I am pure of all contact with man; 15 that I have not defiled my name, nor my father's name in the country of my captivity.
 I am my father's only daughter.
 He has no other son or daughter who can inherit from him, neither has he a close relative who can be given to me as a husband.
 So, after my seven husbands are dead, I have no one to live for.
-If it does not seem good to you, O Lord, that I should die, command that people will respect me and have pity on me and that I may hear no more insults.
+If it does not seem good to you, O Lord, that I should die, command that people will respect me and have pity on me and that I may hear no more insults."

-16 The Lord in his glory heard the prayer of Tobit and of Sara 17 and he sent Raphael to heal them both - to give back his sight to Tobit and to give Sara, the daughter of Ragouel, to Tobit's son Tobias, as his wife.
-Also, Raphael would enchain the wicked demon Asmodeus so that Sara would be the wife of Tobias.
+16The Lord in his glory heard the prayer of Tobit and of Sara 17 and he sent Raphael to heal them both-to give back his sight to Tobit and to give Sara, the daughter of Ragouel, to Tobit's son Tobias, as his wife.
+Also, Raphael would enchain the wicked demon Asmodeus so that Sara would be the wife of Tobias, because she belonged to Tobias by right of inheritance.